jarvisteach/appJar/docs/mkdocs/docs/pythonContextManager.md

-# The Power of WITH
+# The power of WITH
 *Using ContextManagers to make GUIs even easier.*

 ---